 Many cafes have started selling groceries from local farms.
-My go-to cycling studio in Colorado Springs sources their t-shirts from the printing shop next door.
+My go-to cycling studio in Colorado Springs sources its t-shirts from the printing shop next door.

-Common People Shop, a small retailer in Ontario who was forced to close down their store, has leveraged a local partnership to keep curbside pickup as an option.
+Common People Shop, a small retailer in Ontario that was forced to close down its store, has leveraged a local partnership to keep curbside pickup as an option.

 Steph LaPosta, co-owner of Common People explains:

-This kind of collaboration is really common between DTC brands (anyone remember the BarkBox + Glossier toys?), and it’s so exciting to see retailers branching out in similar ways.
+This kind of collaboration is really common between DTC brands (does anyone remember the BarkBox + Glossier toys?), and it’s so exciting to see retailers branching out in similar ways.